ashwinreddy/blog/_posts/2020-8-19-pragmatism.md

 # Sharing Models

-Models are informed by experience and theory.
-If you have to teach a model, you have to consider that your pupil may have neither.Consider a teacher explaining resistors with the analogy to a narrowing pipe.
-This is reasoning by analogy, tapping into the pupil's existing models to speed up intuition with the model.
+Every model is informed by some experience and some theory.
+When teaching a model, you have to consider that your pupil may not have the experience to appreciate it nor the theory to understand it abstractly.
+Consider a teacher explaining resistors with the analogy to a narrowing pipe.
+This is reasoning by analogy, tapping into models the pupil is already familiar with.

 Is the analogy true?
 Seems like a tricky question to answer if you subscribe to a specific theory about truth.
 It's not a fact that can be checked by an objective bystander nor is it a purely subjective opinion.